 this knowledge to new products and events.

 Early Childhood Studies

 Students will be introduced to the Early Childhood Sector - including regulations and approved frameworks used to ensure quality care for under 5s.
 Students will study the basics of child development, play and nutrition.
 A variety of hands on activities will be experienced to enhance the understanding of concepts and content regarding Early Childhood.

-This subject has a strong focus on the science of food.
-Student will create design solutions using a range of 21st century skills, to ready themselves for being active global citizens.
+In this subject students work with both food and textiles.
+Introduction to Food, Science and Design is an academic subject with a strong focus on the science of food.
+Students create design solutions using a range of 21st century skills, to ready themselves for being active global citizens.

 YEAR 11 AND 12